 The Center for Healing & Hope began in 1999 as an outreach of St. John’s Catholic Church in Goshen, Indiana.
 Led by Father Ricardo Medina, Dr. John Mann, M.D., and parish nurse Terry Wedel, R.N.
 Here’s a brief summary of our history since then:

-2003: The center became known as the Center for Healng & Hope.
+- 2003: The center became known as the Center for Healing & Hope.

-2014: Due in part to the opening of Heart City Health Center’s second office, Scenic Health in Elkhart, more of the needs of Elkhart residents were being met.
-We closed the clinic at Belmont Mennonite Church.
+- 2014: Due in part to the opening of Heart City Health Center’s second office, Scenic Health in Elkhart, more of the needs of Elkhart residents were being met.
+We closed both clinics in Elkhart.

-2016: We currently have seven paid staff.
-We rely on more than 200 volunteers to carry out our mission.
+- 2016: With seven paid staff, we rely on more than 200 volunteers to carry out our mission.
 The clinic is open four times a week to offer urgent medical care.
-We also offer five supporting programs outside of clinic times to meet our patients' medical needs.

 - 2017: Center for Healing & Hope embraced Elkhart County HOPE (Helping Our People Everywhere) and extended our services beyond medical clinics to also include resources and assistance for immigrants.
 In December we launched the GRID (Goshen Resident Identification) card.

 - 2018: Center for Healing & Hope launched its Chronic Care clinics, employing a physician and medical assistants for the first time to provide consistent, ongoing care to people with diabetes and other chronic conditions.

 - 2020: Center for Healing & Hope becomes a state affiliated COVID-19 testing site, offering drive-thru testing for all, and performing more than 25,000 tests in less than a year to help the community combat the pandemic.